Sunday 31 March 2024

 Noteworthy Sky Events

-● March 21: Venus and Saturn appear very close together low in the southeastern sky before sunrise, with Mars a little to the west (upper right)
+• April 10-11: Mars and Saturn very close together low in the southeastern sky

 Sky Resources Online